-Our future: technology convergence and IoT
+Our future: IT and OT technology convergence and IoT

-There is a lot of talk about the convergence of Information Technology (IT) and Operational Technology (OT), and how the Internet of Things (IoT) will reshape our world: industrial processes are increasingly becoming automated and digitized, while electrical networks are becoming decentralized.
+We hear it all the time from our EcoXpert partners … there is a lot of talk about the convergence of Information Technology (IT) and Operational Technology (OT), and how the Internet of Things (IoT) will reshape our world: industrial processes are increasingly becoming automated and digitized, while electrical networks are becoming decentralized.
 Security is seemingly at odds with our need for remote intelligence and control, while efficiency remains a priority.

-The technology to support this convergence is available, and there are countless success stories of companies that have harnessed it to improve their bottom line.
+The technology to support this convergence of IT and OT is available, and there are countless success stories of companies that have harnessed it to improve their bottom line.
 Yet, not enough is being said about the human relationships required to successfully implement changes that span organizational departments, differing geographies and ultimately impact various stakeholder groups.
 Developing efficient solutions, that often combine new technology with legacy infrastructure, requires highly-skilled people working within a network of integration companies that have each demonstrated their expertise in a particular aspect of a connected facility.

 Industrial facilities represent a massive opportunity for engaging this human element of IT and OT convergence.
 Consider motors: as demonstrated in this paper authored by the International Energy Agency, electric motors now account for around half of all the electricity consumed in industry, and they are increasingly reliant on automated control.
 This means that in addition to an intelligent control network that delivers operational efficiency, an intelligent power distribution network must be connected to deliver on the promise of energy and cost efficiency, along with overall facility up-time.
 Facility managers must involve partners they can trust to effectively integrate their systems, and to develop solutions that span the operational layers across all of their infrastructure.

 Importance of developing a strong partnership to help drive IoT